Thomas Francis Edwards

 Thomas Francis Edwards (1944 – February 14, 2009), known as The Bethesda Butcher, was an American serial killer.
-A long-time suspect in two murders committed along the Capital Beltway for which he was never tried, Edwards was instead convicted and sentenced to death for murdering a girl in California in 1981, he remained on death row until his death in 2009.
+A long-time suspect in two murders committed along the Capital Beltway for which he was never tried, Edwards was instead convicted and sentenced to death for murdering a girl in California in 1981; he remained on death row until his death in 2009.

 Three years after his death, he was linked via DNA to the two murders and positively identified as the killer.

 Early life

 Thomas Francis Edwards was born in 1944 in Bethesda, Maryland, and was adopted at an early age by an affluent family who had one son, Terry.
 His father, a government official based in Washington, D.C., died from undisclosed causes in the late 1950s, after which his widowed mother moved the children to 5126 Manning Drive.

 Shortly after his arrival, the 14-year-old Edwards started terrorizing the local children by walking on the streets with a black bullwhip and randomly attacking them.
-As he was fairly large for his age, few could oppose him, and he later switched to a shotgun and bow - despite this, there were not reported serious injuries.
+As he was fairly large for his age, few could oppose him, and he later switched to a shotgun and bow - despite this, there were no reported serious injuries.
 While the neighbors were initially tolerant of his behavior as they sympathized with Edwards' mother, this all changed in 1962.

 One night, some of the girls in the Girl Scout troops were having a camp-out in the backyard of the Boesch family, among them a teenage Barbara Smeak.
 She was standing near one side of a tent when Edwards, brandishing a knife, grabbed her from behind, put his hand on her mouth and cut off her ponytail.
 He then slit the tent and ran away, but was quickly identified by one of the other girls and arrested soon afterwards after Smeak's mother filed a complaint.
 He was then interned at the Springfield State Hospital for a psychiatric evaluation and judged as capable to stand trial, but charges against him were dropped for unknown reasons.